 More hydration notes

 The more liquid you add (to an extent) the taller the loaf will be.
 So, you have to balance how moist you like your bread with how tall you want the loaf to end up.
-For a drier crumb but a shorter loaf, use the lesser amount of liquid.
+For a drier crumb but a shorter loaf, use a lesser amount of liquid.
 You might even find your flours or preference need less liquid than the recipe specifies.

 For a taller loaf with a more moist crumb, use a higher amount of liquid.
 The loaf below used 800g of water and tapioca flour.
+Some people in the comments needed 1 litre of water, which does prove just how different hydration can be with varying brands of flour.
+Be open to adding more liquid to your dough as you see fit.

 Proofing notes for your gluten free buckwheat bread